top of page

 • Big data analytics

 These technologies collect real-time information on crops, weather, soil, and farm operations.
-AI then analyzes this data to produce precise recommendations for irrigation, fertilization, pest management, and planting.
+AI then analyses this data to produce precise recommendations for irrigation, fertilisation, pest management, and planting.

 • Pest infestation